Anki vs Quizlet: Best Flashcard App for Studying [2026]

 | Ads | None, ever | Banner ads on free tier |

-| Funding model | iOS purchase + donations | Subscription |
+| Funding model | iOS purchase + AnkiHub stewardship | Subscription |

 The $24.99 iOS price looks expensive next to “free.”
 It isn’t.
-It’s the only money Damien Elmes ever asks for, and it pays for every free version of Anki on every other platform.
+It’s the only money Damien Elmes ever asked for, and it pays for every free version of Anki on every other platform.
 Pay it once, done forever.

 Cost over four years of college:

-- Anki: $24.99 (one-time iOS), or $0 if you use Android/desktop/web
+- Anki: $24.99 (one-time iOS), or $0 if you use Android, desktop, or web

 - Quizlet Plus annual: $143.96